Although Ray Schlösser became interested in astronomy as a child, he never thought it could be a career.

 In 2016, Schlösser participated in NASA’s Community College Aerospace Scholars program, only the second COD student to do so.
 After several weeks of testing, he was selected as one of 160 students nationwide to travel to NASA.

 “My experience was one that I will truly never forget,” he said.
 “We split off into teams of 10, and each team created its own company to work with NASA.
 This simulation taught us how projects at NASA take place, from marketing to engineering, accounting, and even product and parts procurement.
 After my team met, we all decided who would fit each role, and I was given the role of project engineer, which meant that I was in charge of the other nine students for the duration of the simulation.
 We all had a great time, and we still keep in touch with each other.”

 Schlösser earned Associate in Science, Associate in Art and Associate in General Studies degrees at COD.
-He is now at the University of Alabama, where he is the president and founder of the Astronomical Society, the director of affairs of the Society of Physics Students (SPS), and working for the Department of Physics and Astronomy as a teaching assistant.
-He also is conducting research in both astrophysics and experimental physics and will be published in an in-house journal for work with scanning tunneling microscopy.
+He then transferred to the University of Alabama and completed a bachelor’s degree in Physics.
+While there, he was the president and founder of the Astronomical Society, the director of affairs of the Society of Physics Students (SPS), and working for the Department of Physics and Astronomy as a teaching assistant.
+He also conducted research in both astrophysics and experimental physics and will be published in an in-house journal for work with scanning tunneling microscopy.

 His ultimate goal is to earn a Ph.D. in Cosmology and become involved in field research.

 “My end goal is to learn as much as I can about this universe before my time on earth is up.
 I would love to pass along as much of this information as possible to future generations.”